 ICANN acknowledges the EC’s legal personhood and shall not raise the EC’s legal personhood as a defense in any proceeding between ICANN and the EC.

+By nominating a Director for designation by the EC or exercising the community mechanism contained in the Annex D with respect to any rights granted to the EC pursuant to these Bylaws, the EC and its Decisional Participants shall be deemed to have agreed and consented to the terms of these Bylaws and the EC and each Decisional Participant intend to be legally bound hereby.

 EC Chairs Council

+The Decisional Participants shall act through their respective chairs or such other persons as may be designated by the Decisional Participants (the “EC Chairs Council”).
+Each Decisional Participant shall deliver annually a written certification from its chair or co-chairs to the Secretary designating the individual who shall represent the Decisional Participant on the EC Chairs Council.

+All communications and notices provided under these Bylaws by a Decisional Participant shall be provided by the Decisional Participant’s representative on the EC Chairs Council, who shall act solely as directed by the Decisional Participant in accordance with processes developed by such Decisional Participant in accordance with Section 6.1(g) of these Bylaws.
+All communications and notices provided under these Bylaws by the EC or the EC Chairs Council shall be provided by one of the individuals serving on the EC Chairs Council, who shall act solely as directed by the EC Chairs Council in accordance with processes developed by the EC Chairs Council.
+Unless otherwise required by a particular Bylaws provision, such communications or notices shall be provided to the Secretary (or other party required under these Bylaws), and to the Decisional Participants, with a copy to the Secretary for posting on the Website.
+The Secretary shall be entitled to rely on such notices as evidence that the actions set forth therein have been approved pursuant to and in compliance with the requirements of these Bylaws (including Annex D).

 No person participating in the EC or a Decisional Participant shall be liable for any debt, obligation or liability of ICANN or the EC, other than in the case of a fraudulent act committed by such person.

-Article VI: BOARD OF DIRECTORS
+Article VI BOARD OF DIRECTORS

 Section 1.
 COMPOSITION OF THE BOARD

-The ICANN Board of Directors (“Board”) shall consist of sixteen voting members (“Directors”).
-In addition, four non-voting liaisons (“Liaisons”) shall be designated for the purposes set forth in Section 9 of this Article.
-Only Directors shall be included in determining the existence of quorums, and in establishing the validity of votes taken by the ICANN Board.
+The ICANN Board of Directors (“Board”) shall consist of sixteen voting directors (“Directors”).
+In addition, four non-voting liaisons (“Liaisons”) shall be appointed for the purposes set forth in Section 7.9.
+Only Directors shall be included in determining the existence of quorums, and in establishing the validity of votes taken by the Board.

 Section 2.
 DIRECTORS AND THEIR SELECTION; ELECTION OF CHAIRMAN AND VICE-CHAIRMAN